-Subcutaneous fat, under the skin.
+Subcutaneous fat is located just under the skin.
 The fat layer under the skin is easily accessible using the liposuction technique with minimal discomfort for the patient.

-In the abdominal cavity fat is abundant but not accessible for harvesting.
+In the abdominal cavity fat is abundant but not accessible for removal or harvesting.

 The bone marrow is not accessible or suitable.

-The fat transfer procedure can be performed under local anaesthesia through the VASER Lipo procedure.
-The VASER Liposelection has revolutionised fat harvesting under safe and reliable results.
+Fat transfer procedure can be performed under local anaesthesia during the VASER Lipo procedure.
+VASER Liposelection has certainly revolutionised fat harvesting making it safe and with reliable future survival.

 The Lipofilling Procedure

 The subcutaneous fat tissue is harvested using the liposuction device and specific cannulas to avoid major trauma to the harvested cell populations.
-VASER Liposelection applies mild ultrasound energy to the fat in the area to be harvested.
-It loosens compacted fat cells.
-Gentle aspiration of the loosened fat avoids cell damage.
+VASER Liposelection applies controlled ultrasound energy to the donor fat in the area to be harvested.
+Ultrasound loosens compacted fat cells.
+Gentle aspiration of the disrupted fat avoids cell damage.

-Once enough fat tissue or is harvested, the next step is performed to increase their survival rate in their new environment.
-This is the centrifugation of the fat tissue.
-After the centrifugation, three layers are obtained out of which the middle layer is the concentrated lipo-aspirate material and only the middle layer is used for injection or lipofilling.
+Once enough fat tissue is harvested, the next step is performed to enhance their survival rate when placed in their new environment.
+This is done by centrifuging the harvested fat.
+After the centrifuge, three distinct layers are obtained, out of which the middle layer is the concentrated lipo-aspirate material.
+Ideally, only the middle layer is used for re-injection or lipofilling.

-The last step is the actual lipofilling procedure, fat grafting.
-The top layer of the centrifuged fat tissue is collected and is injected.
+The last step is the actual lipofilling procedure is fat grafting.
+The middle layer of the centrifuged fat tissue is collected and is injected.
 For the lipofilling procedure a specific range of cannulas available each of them with specific designs targeting different parts of the body.
 The top layer is further processed into nano-fat components rich in stem cells.

 The injected harvest finds itself in a hostile environment.
-They’ve been disrupted from their native environment and need oxygen and nutrients to survive.
-They can survive through two processes called “diffusion and revascularization”.
+Fat cells been disrupted from their native location and need oxygen and nutrients to survive.
+They can survive through two processes called “diffusion and re-vascularization”.
 Good patient health is essential for successful transplanted fat cells uptake.
 This process is strongly inhibited in smokers and patients with chronic illnesses.
 Smoking has a negative effect on the small blood vessels.

 Areas Suitable for Fat Transfer

-The main reasons for adding structure to the face is to replace volume loss and to enhance facial features and or proportion.
-The common goal of both of these indications is to create a more aesthetically appealing proportionate face.
+The main reasons for adding structure to the face is to replace volume loss, to harmonise facial contour and proportions.
+The common goal of these indications is to create a more aesthetically appealing proportionately balanced face.
 Dr Kahlout at Castleknock Cosmetic Clinic Dublin has been performing this procedure since 2008.

-As we age and lose the fullness of youth, the hard structures of the face physically get smaller and gaunt develop.
-The skin remains the same size, but without the support of the underlying structures, the skin eventually retreats into wrinkles and folds.
-With facial volume restoration, the missing structure under the skin is restored, the wrinkles will diminish.
+As we age and lose youthful fullness, the bony structures of the face physically get smaller leading to gaunt appearance.
+The skin gets looser and without the support of underlying structures.
+The skin eventually retreats into wrinkles and folds.
+With facial volume restoration, the missing structure under the skin are replenished allowing wrinkles to stretch and become less visible.

 With ageing, the cheeks chin, jaw, forehead, etc. decrease in size.
-The fat, muscle and connective tissues atrophy or waste away, leaving behind unsupported skin.
-As the support underlying the skin disappears, the skin falls into wrinkles and folds.
+The fat, muscle and connective tissues atrophy (get smaller) or waste away, leaving behind unsupported skin.
+As the support underlying the skin disappear, the skin falls into wrinkles and folds.
 As the cheek becomes smaller, bags under the eyes become more prominent.
-As the jaw line and chin lose their prominence, jowls appear.
-As the youthful fullness of the brow and upper eyelid dissipates, an empty sack of skin is left behind.
-Since shrinkage of the subcutaneous tissues is the primary manifestation of ageing, replacement of the atrophied tissue with “Structural Nanofat or microfat grafting technique” is an obvious method of rejuvenation.
+Similarly, when the jaw line and chin lose their prominence, jowls appear.
+In the upper face, youthful fullness of the brow and upper eyelid dissipate, leaving an empty “bag” of skin behind.
+Since shrinkage of the subcutaneous tissues is the primary manifestation of ageing, replacement of the atrophied tissue with “Structural Nanofat and microfat grafting techniques” is a successful method of rejuvenation.
 Diffusely augmenting the structure of the forehead, cheeks, mouth, chin and jaw line restores the fullness of youth.

 Brow, Upper Eyelids & Temples

-A definite fullness of the brow, upper eyelid, and the temple region is essential for a healthy and sensual appearance.
-Fullness characterises the young brow, cheek, and temple.
-As the fullness of youth disappears, the structures underneath emerge.
+A definite fullness of the brow, upper eyelid, and the temple region is essential for a healthy appearance.
+Fullness defines the young brow, cheek, and temple.
+As the fullness of youth disappears, skeleton structures underneath become visible.
 In the upper face, it is the shape of the skull and the rims around the eyes that give impression of senility.
 When skin is thin, blood vessels are no longer hidden by fullness and become more visible.
 The muscles of facial expressions are more visible because the youthful fullness no longer impedes their natural tone.
-This creates a frowning or surly appearance in many older people.
+This creates frowning or surly appearance synonymous with older age.
 The eyebrow descends with loss of fullness from the forehead, temple, and brow.
 As fullness disappears from the upper eyelid and brow, their eyes may become more deep set and skeletal.
 In others, the lack of fullness results in an empty sac of skin hanging where the fullness once was present.

 Chin and Jawline